 In the first couple of weeks in May, the sheep are driven up Hauser Kaibling, where they spend their summer.
-A shepherd or shepherdess look after about 800 sheep and lambs for the entire.
+A shepherd looks after about 800 sheep and lambs for the entire.
 Before they head up to the alpine pastures, the sheep are registered, weighed, wormed, and undergo a routine health check.
 The weight of all the sheep together is about 40,000 kg.
 During the 120 days of grazing, the flock eats more than 1 million kg of grass, alpine herbs, and leaves from the brush.
 "The flock significantly contributes to the maintenance of our cultured landscape", says Arthur Moser, managing director of the Hauser Kaibling Gondola Lift.

 Hauser Kaibling Health Resort